 ADA/Reasonable Accommodations for Students with Disabilities

-The ADA requires an institution of higher education to provide accommodation to a qualified individual with a disability, provided that the accommodation does not create undue hardship.
-An undue hardship refers to any accommodation that would be unduly costly, substantially disruptive, or that would fundamentally alter the nature of the program.
+The ADA requires an institution of higher education to provide accommodations to a qualified individual with a disability, provided that the accommodation does not: 1) fundamentally alter the nature of an academic program, or 2) create undue hardship to the institution.
+An undue hardship refers to proposed accommodations that are impossible, unfeasible, or excessively disruptive or burdensome to administer.
 Both matriculated and non-matriculated students may request accommodations from Excelsior College.

-Additionally, the College is required to abide by the provisions of Section 504 of the Rehabilitation Act of 1973 which protects otherwise qualified individuals from discrimination based on their disability.
-In order to be considered otherwise qualified, a student with a disability must be capable, either with or without accommodation, of fulfilling the essential requirements of the educational program.
+Additionally, the College is required to abide by the provisions of Section 504 of the Rehabilitation Act which protects otherwise qualified individuals from discrimination on the basis of disability.
+To be considered otherwise qualified, a student with a disability must be capable, either with or without accommodation, of fulfilling the essential requirements of the educational program.

 How to Apply for Accommodation

-1. Review the Online Accommodation Request Process which is available at the College’s Accessibility Services web page, in the Student Policy Handbook, or by request from the disability services coordinator.
+1. Review the Online Accommodation Request Process available at https://www.excelsior.edu/support-resources/accessibility-services/, in the Student Policy Handbook, or by request from the Accessibility Services Office at 844-427-4356.

-3. Document the student’s disability.
-Documentation of a disability will include a telephone intake interview with the disability services coordinator so that we can better understand each student’s disability, the barriers to education that have been addressed and effective/ineffective accommodations previously received.
-Third party documentation from an appropriate, licensed professional adds to the complete understanding of the barriers to education faced by the student.
+3. Documentation of Disability.
+Documentation of a disability will include a student intake interview (by phone, video, or other accessible method that provides a durable record) with the Executive Director of Student Accessibility or the Accessibility Services Coordinator so that we can better understand each student’s disability, the barriers to education that will be addressed, and the effectiveness of accommodations previously received.
+Third party documentation from an appropriate, licensed medical professional helps to ensure fuller understanding of the barriers to education faced by the student.
 Third party documentation can be submitted prior to the intake interview or the coordinator can help determine additional documentation needs after the initial interview.

 Third party documentation should be on official letterhead and signed by a qualified professional in the area of the student’s disability.
 The documentation should address at a minimum: